virachai/nestjs-movie-api/README.md

   - Read movie details and metadata.
   - Search for movies by title, genre, or other attributes.
   - Fetch trending, must-watch, and exclusive movies.
-  - Continue watching and manage a personal watchlist.

 - **Authentication & Authorization**:

   - User login with JWT (JSON Web Token) authentication.
-  - Role-based access control for specific endpoints.

 - **Integration with TMDB**: